-Each year, or even each month, the job market is becoming increasingly more competitive.
-With increased competition comes new ways for recruiters to do their vetting process in order to sort out the good from the bad.
+Every year, the job market becomes increasingly competitive.
+And with increased competition comes new ways for recruiters to vet candidates in order to sort out the good from the bad.

-Although utilizing your social media accounts during the vetting process might not be entirely a new thing, it is becoming a more popular and routine thing to do during the hiring process.
-It’s so popular that according to a survey, 93% of recruiters either plan or already use social media for their recruiting process.
+Although utilizing social media during the vetting process might not be an entirely new idea, it’s becoming more popular and routine during the hiring process.
+It’s so popular, in fact, that according to a survey, 92 percent of recruiters either plan to or already use social media for their recruiting process.

-In order to use your company’s social media to effectively recruit candidates, you need to make sure you stand out from the competition!
-Find ways to engage with your audience and followers as well as showcase your company in a positive light so that people will follow you and be interested in applying for a position with your company.
+In order to use your company’s social media to effectively recruit candidates, you need to make sure you stand out from the competition.
+This means finding ways to engage with your audience and followers as well as showcasing your company in a positive light so that people will follow you and be interested in applying for a position with your company.

-Here are some tips that will help you stand out on social media in the right way:
+Here are some tips for helping you stand out on social media in the right way.

 1. Have a Strategy